-Throughout 2006, BRD participated in business reunions with importing and exporting customers, providing them with consultancy.
-By a complete offer of commercial services (letters of credit, collection, international guarantees, stand-by letters of credit, cheques and avals) and various means of making international transfers, BRD offers to its customers the professionalism of its specialists' team, the support of the group Société Générale and its relationships with over 830 correspondent banks in 93 countries.
+them with consultancy.
+By a complete offer of commercial services (letters of credit, collection, international guarantees, stand-by letters of credit, cheques and avals) and various means of making international transfers, BRD offers to its customers the professionalism of its specialists' team, the support of the Société Générale Group and its relationships with over 830 correspondent banks in 93 countries.